rbleattler/mdop-docs/mdop/appv-v5/how-to-convert-a-package-created-in-a-previous-version-of-app-v51.md

 ---
 title: Convert a Package Created in a Previous Version of App-V
-description: How to Convert a Package Created in a Previous Version of App-V
+description: How to use App-V 5.1 to convert a package created in a previous version of App-V.
 author: aczechowski
 ms.assetid: 3366d399-2891-491d-8de1-f8cfdf39bbab
 ms.reviewer: